Original Medicare provides a comprehensive pulmonary rehabilitation program for a person who has chronic problems with breathing.

 Doctors, nurses, physical therapists, and respiratory therapists work together to design a PR program tailored to the needs of each person.
 The program includes health education and exercises.

-Although results vary, a person can expect some or all of the following benefits from the program:
+Although results vary, a person can expect some or all of the

 - increased understanding and management of the disease